george-markou/bicep-examples/README.md

 # bicep-examples
-A repository full of practical examples of Bicep Language
+Welcome to A repository full of practical examples of Bicep Language!